zmr227/Deep-Learning-Nanodegree/Notes/Deep Learning.md

 #### Sigmoid vs Softmax

-- **Exponential function** (Exp) will return a positive number for any input, so it's helpful when there's any  negative scores.
+- **Exponential function**: exp( )  will return a positive number for any input, so it's helpful when there's any  negative scores.
+- **Sigmoid function**: turns any number into something between 0 and 1.
 - Softmax value for N = 2 is the same as the sigmoid function.